grzechowiak/BI-project/README.md

 ## Intro

 The aim of the project was to bring a few .csv files together, merged them as such the merged data set contains more valuable information than data separately.
+Project was done at Texas Tech University as a collaborative effort between Marcin Grzechowiak, Mikaela Pisani and Roger Valdez.

 <br/>

 Different datasets from Austin Local Government and the U.S Government were merged together in Python and visualized in the Tableau Software.
 Five different data sets were used in the project: